-Saturday morning we opted to skill, in the manner of playing around at the Goat Farm MTB Park.
+Before heading out onto the challenging trails further in the Goat Farm MTB Park, we decided to warm up in the skill circuit.
 The skills park at the Goat Farm features obstacles of varying sizes to progress, a see-saw, couple of single tracks and a jump skill circuit set on a hill towards the back of the park.
-The section is also a fantastic spot to warm up before hitting the blue and black graded trails further in the park.
+The section may be a little worn down it still a great spot to improve mountain biking, in fact in my humble opinion being ungroomed makes it even better and gives you a very mellow taste minus the steep terrain of the rest of the park.

 Unleashing the working week on a tottering see-saw or wide to skinny log rides was a relaxed start to the weekend, which I realise might sound a little strange but I think other mtbers would be able to relate?
 To show and tell the amusement of being outdoors in the bush on a bike, with obstacles to tackle I’ve extracted a few photos from the Gopro.
 While the Goat Farm is favoured for it’s steep and technical down hill trails, the skills park offers a slightly more forgiving environment without the steep descents.